 Two of California's National Football League teams are pumped for a prime-time matchup against one another.
 Bragging rights are on the line.

-But there’s just one problem.
-Sports betting isn’t legal in this West Coast state … yet.
+But there's just one problem.
+Sports betting, while legal now, isn't available at local casinos in this West Coast state … yet.

 Betting Laws in California

 Almost 40 million people live in California.
 Los Angeles, with four million residents, is the state's largest city, while Sacramento is the state capital.

 Gambling, whether it's horse racing or slot machines, is regulated at the state level.
 Generally speaking, all legalized gambling within California is limited to the following areas:

 Every individual casino, bingo hall or racetrack has the ability to set the legal gambling age at whatever number they wish, provided the number is above 18.
 Though the law is set at 18, some gambling dens have raised this number to 19 or even 21.